 The science of gene therapy finally seems to be coming of age as this powerful technology reaches a point where it can help those with some of the most difficult to treat genetic diseases.
 Its approval for general medical use for a number of diseases appears imminent.
 In fact, the European Medicines Society has already approved its first gene therapy drug.

 However, all the examples and trials to date involve somatic cell therapy.
 That is, they only change the genetics of cells in the patient other than the germline sperm or egg cells.

 Germline Gene Therapy Concerns

 Gene therapy on germline cells generates a lot of controversies because any changes become heritable (since progeny receive the manipulated DNA).
-This makes it possible, for instance, to not only correct a genetic defect that causes bubble boy syndrome in the patient, but to also eliminate the defect permanently in subsequent generations of that family.
-This example is a relatively rare genetic disease but there are many others, for example, Huntington's disease or Duchenne muscular dystrophy, that are more common and could, theoretically, be eliminated in families suffering from these disorders.
+This makes it possible, for instance, to not only correct a genetic defect that causes bubble boy syndrome in the patient but to also eliminate the defect permanently in subsequent generations of that family.
+This example is a relatively rare genetic disease, but there are many others, for example, Huntington's disease or Duchenne muscular dystrophy, that are more common and could, theoretically, be eliminated in families suffering from these disorders.

 Genetic Enhancements Is Not a Concern Now

 Another concern is that this sort of manipulation could open up the possibility of inserting genes to provide perceived beneficial characteristics, such as increased intelligence, a tendency to tallness, or even specific eye colors.
-However, moral concern over using this technology for genetic enhancements is not really an immediate practical question as science does not have a firm enough grasp of the genetics involved with most of these sort of complex characteristic to make gene therapy approaches to alter any of them even feasible at this point.
+However, moral concern over using this technology for genetic enhancements is not an immediate practical question as science does not have a firm enough grasp of the genetics involved with most of these sort of complex characteristics to make gene therapy approaches to alter any of them even feasible at this point.